 travelers.
 Of course that may be because I like to have control of my

 Though I do enjoy being with other adventurers, I want to choose the spots to linger over and would not always be willing to just go along with the group.
 However, there are some trips I would choose not to do alone: if I ever decide to rv Alaska, Mexico, or foreign countries, I'd certainly feel more comfortable with an experienced tour company.

-If you are a member of one of the RV clubs or organizations, they sometimes set up their own group caravans to a particular area,, sometimes with a particular activity such as birdwatching in mind.
+If you are a member of one of the RV clubs or organizations, they sometimes set up their own group caravans to a particular area, sometimes with a particular activity such, as birdwatching or hiking, in mind.
 Usually, at least one of the participants has been there before.

 Tours can vary in length from a few days to a few weeks.
 There seem to be many tour companies, and it also seems as though they tend to gather in the same places.
 Some prices are all-inclusive and others are more a la carte.
 Make sure you know exactly what you're signing up for.